kig/message/README.md

 If you want to switch NODE_ENV to production, you need to edit index.dot and change the CDN to point to your own CDN.

 To create the compiled build files, run bin/build.sh.
-The build script places the bundled files into build/ and you can copy them over to your server.
+The build script compiles JavaScript and CSS into bundles and places them in build/.
+To run the production version of the app, you should then copy the bundle files over to your own CDN server.

-Copy the bundle file versions into config.js to make index.dot's CDN template work properly.
+The bundle filenames are set to the MD5 hash of the bundle contents, so you can set the bundle file Expires-headers to a far-future date.

 # License